odoare/BiRR/readme.md

 The stereo width parameter has no effect in the binaural configuration.

+There is no such parameter in the ambisonic version

 ## Parameters updating

-At each parameter update (except reverb levels), the impulse response is calculated.
+At each parameter update (except reverb levels and head orientation in the ambisonic version), the impulse response is calculated.
 As each acoustic path has to be calculated, the computation time can be high, in particular if the damping is small.

-A number of threads equal to the number of CPUs is employed for the impulse response calculation, which allows reasonable computation times (At most a few seconds for largest reverberation times on recent CPUs).
+A number of threads equal to the number of CPUs - 1 is employed for the impulse response calculation, which allows reasonable computation times (At most a few seconds for largest reverberation times on recent CPUs).

 *Important note:* the fact that some calculation time is necessary after each parameter change prevents parameter automation, as they cannot be updated in real time.
 Consequently, this plugin cannot be used to move sounds in the virtual space.